Dekadisk/dekadisk.github.io/_posts/2023-10-01-prisonniersdessonges-trailer.md

 pin: true
 ---

-I am part of the team that worked on the 3D mutiplayer game "Prisonniers des Songes".
-I worked primarily as the **game designer (technical designer) and gameplay programmer**, and we put in a lot of effort to make it happen.
+I played a key role in the team that brought the 3D multiplayer game 'Prisonniers des Songes' to life.
+I took on the roles of game designer (technical designer) and gameplay programmer, putting in a lot of effort to make it happen.
+My responsibilities encompassed gameplay programming and game design (technical design).
+Feel free to explore the Github link for further details!
 [Here is the Github link!](https://github.com/Dekadisk/PrisonniersDesSonges)

 {% include embed/youtube.html id='U-_bJto8kRs?t=62' %}